-- 1. The Council participates in regional, state and national programs and meetings which serve the best interests of the City of Calabasas. - The Council provides policy direction to the City Manager.
-The City Manager, through cityCity staff, implements Council policy.
-The Council does not interfere with the operating decisions of the cityCity, which are the responsibility of the City Manager. - 3.
-The City Manager keeps each Councilmember fully, and equally, informed as to all matters of importance to the eityCity, including agenda items, financial conditions, needs of the eityCity, resident concerns, staffing needs, and urgency items. - 4.
+- 1. The Council participates in regional, state and national programs and meetings which serve the best interests of the City of Calabasas. - 2.
+The Council provides policy direction to the City Manager.
+The City Manager, through city staff, implements Council policy.
+The Council does not interfere with the operating decisions of the city, which are the responsibility of the City Manager. - 3.
+The City Manager keeps each Councilmember fully, and equally, informed as to all matters of importance to the city, including agenda items, financial conditions, needs of the city, resident concerns, staffing needs, and urgency items. - 4.
 The Council endeavors not to burden the City Manager or staff with demands for individual time or attention on matters that the City Manager can better handle with general communications to the Council as a whole. - 5.
-The Council looks to the City Manager, staff, commissions and committees Committees for timely, accurate and unbiased presentations and advice on cityCity policies and legislative actions. - 6.
+The Council looks to the City Manager, staff, commissions and committees for advice on city policies and legislative actions. - 6.
 The Council complies with all laws relating to open meetings, public records, and conflicts of interest. - 7.
 The Council encourages resident participation in the development of City policies. - 8.
 The Council desires the public to be fully informed about decisions that impact the public, and encourages public comment as policies are set. - 9.
-The Council makes adequate provision for the training and continuing education of the Council, commissions, and cityCity staff. - All Councilmembers should receive and review any documents shown or provided by cityCity staff to any other Councilmember. - 11.
-Councilmembers inform the City Manager as far in advance as possible of when they will be out of town or otherwise unavailable to conduct cityCity business.
+The Council makes adequate provision for the training and continuing education of the Council, commissions, and city staff. - 10.
+All Councilmembers should receive and review any documents shown or provided by city staff to any other Councilmember. - 11.
+Councilmembers inform the City Manager as far in advance as possible of when they will be out of town or otherwise unavailable to conduct city business.